SirBisgaard/Gnomify-Ubuntu/README.md

 A: Only tested on standard Ubuntu.
 Use at your own risk on other flavors.

-## 📝 Notes
----

-### Ubuntu 24.04.2 LTS
-- Gnome Showtime is not available in this version, so the script will not install it.
-- Gnome Software Deb plu

 ## 🤝 Credits
----

 - Created by [@SirBisgaard](https://github.com/SirBisgaard)
 - Thanks to the GNOME and Ubuntu communities

  **📄 [License](LICENSE)**

 Enjoy your clean GNOME desktop! 🎉